-The residential exemption is a reduction in real estate taxes for those homeowners who occupy their property as the principal residence.
+The residential exemption is a reduction in real estate taxes for those homeowners who occupy their property as their principal residence.
 Per Massachusetts General Laws Chapter 59, Section 5C, the residential exemption is a local option that must be adopted by "the board of selectmen or mayor, with the approval of the city council, as the case may be."
-According to the recently amended statute, the limit on the exemption was raised from 30% to 35% of the average assessed value of all residential property for Boston.
+Last year, Mayor Walsh advocated for a change in state law that increased the residential exemption limit from 30% to 35% of the average assessed value of all Class One residential properties.